-The Associates of Arts (A.A.) degree is designed for students who plan to transfer to a four-year or upper-level college or university.
-This degree includes general education courses such as English, Mathematics, History, and Government, which are considered to be core requirements for most baccalaureate degree programs.
+The Associate of Arts (A.A.) degree is designed for students who plan to transfer to a four-year or upper-level college or university.
+This degree includes general education courses such as English, Mathematics, History, and Government, which are core requirements for most baccalaureate degree programs.
 The A.A. degree is composed of the 42-hour Core Curriculum plus additional hours specified by the program of study selected by the student.